Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 <!-- - Openings for **postdoctoral researchers**, **self-financed Ph.D. students**, **part-time Ph.D. students**, **research assistants**, and **visiting scholars** are available **year-round**  -->
 <!-- - **Fully funded Ph.D. positions** starting in **Fall 2026** have been taken.  -->
 - Openings for **self-financed Ph.D. students** and  **research assistants** are available **year-round**.
+- ❗❗❗ Welcome to apply for summer research interns at our group through this [program](https://gradsch.hku.hk/news_and_events/news_and_future_events/summer-research-programme-2026).
 - ❗❗❗ We have available positions for (funded) research assistants on World Models and Robotic Foundation Models.
 - ❗❗❗ We need several **remote research interns** to work on skill adaptation, real-to-sim, generative-model-based RL, or auto-deployment of embodiment intelligence.
 Please reach out to Dr. Jiayu Chen if interested.
 Our Ph.D. or MPhil candidates are usually selected among research interns.